-The Herschel Space Observatory will be approximately nine meters high and 4.3 meters wide, with a launch mass of about 3.25 metric tons.
-It will consist of an infrared telescope, a payload module containing the instruments, and a service module that houses the warm electronics of the instruments, equipment for communicating with Earth, and other infrastructure.
+The Herschel Space Observatory was approximately nine meters high and 4.3 meters wide, with a launch mass of about 3.25 metric tons.
+It consisted of an infrared telescope, a payload module containing the instruments, and a service module that housed the warm electronics of the instruments, equipment for communicating with Earth, and other infrastructure.

 |Height||9 m (29.53 ft)|